peterlamar/engineering-leader/README.md

 Technical investment work can be framed as improvements, fixes and Upgrade/Updates to Security, Performance, Throughput and Stability.
 When possible, develop a strategy for iterating and measuring your way to improvement.

+### Complexity

+There are two main sources of complexity
+* Dependencies
+* Obscurity

+Three symptoms of complexity
+* Change Amplification - Simple changes requiring update in many places
+* Cognitive load - How much a developer needs to know to complete a task
+* Unknown unknowns - It's not obvious which code must be modified to complete a task

 ### Rewriting services

 * At Google there was a joke that there was always two systems in regards to infrastructure.
 One that is depreciated